 Short answer

-A bank account mismatch does not automatically mean fraud.
+An Alibaba bank transfer or bank account mismatch does not automatically mean fraud.
 It does mean you should pause before payment and understand who is receiving the money, who is issuing the invoice, and how that party relates to the supplier.

 When this matters